Grail Movement: Post-WWII period

 After 1945 Oskar Bernhardt's wife Maria began to revive the movement and the Grail settlement in Vomperberg and local Grail circles in Germany and elsewhere.
 A new edition of The Grail Message was published in 1949-1950.
 The movement grew in the postwar period due to missionary activity in Europe, North America (with strong growth particularly in Canada) as well as in Africa, especially Nigeria from the 1980s onwards, where as of 2021 the number of followers probably now outnumber that in the whole of Europe.
 Maria appointed her son Alexander Freyer as the leader of the Grail Movement internationally which he held up until his death in 1968.
-The movement was subsequently primarily lead by Irmgard Bernhardt (nee Irmgard Freyer) up until her death in 1990.
+The movement was subsequently primarily led by Irmgard Bernhardt (nee Irmgard Freyer) up until her death in 1990.

 The biggest schism in the movement was in 1956, when due to conflicts over the authenticity of the new edition of The Grail Message, the Brazilian branch of the movement (primarily popular among German Brazilians) led by Roselis von Sass, split away, forming the Order of the Grail on Earth (Ordem do Graal na Terra).
 There were subsequently "dozens" of minor schisms of small spinter groups due to disagreements with church leadership and the timing of the coming of the Day of Judgement.
 There was another major schism in the movement in 1999, following conflicts after the appointment of Siegfried Bernhardt (né Siegfried Holzapfel) the husband of Claudia-Maria, the daughter of Irmgard Bernhardt's adopted daughter Marga, as leader of the movement by Irmgard at the end of her life.
 Siegfried Bernhardt's faction was the smaller one, with the larger faction being led by Herbert Vollmann, the husband of Elisabeth Freyer, the youngest child of Maria.
 This larger faction was later led by Herbert's disciple Jürgen Sprick.
 Siegfried's faction, despite being smaller, retains control of the assets of the main Grail settlement in Vomperberg.

 In France this movement is designated as a cult (in French secte).
 They were present in the first report of the Parliamentary Commission on Cults in France in 1995.
 The movement was cited in a report by MIVILUDES after a patient with breast cancer died because she rejected chemotherapy and took homeopathic treatments at the advice of two doctors who were followers of Bernhart's teachings, resulting in the doctors being prosecuted in a criminal trial.